Mossyrock, Washington

 Mossyrock is a city in Lewis County, Washington, United States.
 The population was 768 at the 2020 census.

 History

 The city began as a trading post named Mossy Rock in 1852, after a 200 ft high moss-covered rock at the east end of Klickitat Prairie.
 The Indian name for the area of Mossyrock was Coulph.

+Many settlers of Mossyrock emigrated from West Virginia.

 Mossyrock was officially incorporated on January 2, 1948.

+The city council, in late 2020, voted to disregard requirements for restaurants as set forth by state laws that were introduced due to the COVID-19 pandemic.
+The council admitted that it could not supersede state authority.
+Dining establishments in Mossyrock continued to follow COVID-19 guidelines.